7 Tips to Keep Your Home Safe from Carbon Monoxide Poisoning

 - vision problems

-Filter the dryer bunniesiStock/mphillips007 If you have a gas dryer, the lint in your dryer vent can pose a CO danger.
+If you have a gas dryer, the lint in your dryer vent can pose a CO danger.
 "In addition to posing a fire hazard, all those dirty lint bunnies blocking your dryer exhaust can force carbon monoxide into your living space," says Ciresi.
-Don't miss the other household items you should be cleaning more often.
+Here are some other ways your house could be making you sick.